Visiting friends in Stuttgart, I was served “Maultaschen” for lunch, a meat pocket that is typical for the Swabian region

-On the way driving south to the Black Forest, we stopped for a couple of days at some friends house near Stuttgart.
-The next day we were served “Maultaschen” for lunch, which is a type of meat pocket.
-It instantly reminded me of an oversized Ravioli.
-Maybe there was an Italien influence?
+On the way driving south to the Black Forest, we stopped for a couple of days at some friends house near Stuttgart, There I had my first “Maultaschen”.

 There are different legends about the origin of the Maultaschen.
 One legend says the Cistercian monks of the Maulbronn Monastery, where the name Maultasche originates, wanted to hide the forbidden meat from God during Lent, which popularly led to the nickname “Herrgottsbscheißerle” (cheating on God)